 - 14 To wrap up and conclude

-A history of recording devices before computers
+History of recording devices before computers

 My experience with recorded music goes way back to the good old days of recording to tape.
-In fact, I got my first Fostex 4-track recorder in high school.
+I got my first Fostex 4-track recorder in high school.
 I built an isolation booth in my bedroom closet and started recording music.

 It was amazing.
 My band then recorded music at the local studio in town.
 And that’s where I fell in love with the Tascam 388 8-track recorder.
-From then I have been in major studios that were once all reel-to-reel tape-based recording.
+From then I have been in significant studios that were once all reel-to-reel tape-based recording.

 I would say close to all studios have since either stopped using tape to record or now accompany tape and a computer to make music.
 And why not, its way more efficient and cheaper to use and sounds pretty impressive as well!